kennyballou/Xnt/docs/source/taskreference.rst

     or with the specified mode

-    Notice, if the directory already exists, *mkdir* will not attempt to creat it again (or change the mode)
+    Notice, if the directory already exists, *mkdir* will not attempt to create it again (or change the mode)

 .. _xnt.tasks.rm:
 .. function:: rm(*fileset)